9ar9oorbi6eer/suduko-main-main/Report.md

 }
 pthread_mutex_unlock(&lock);
 ~~~
-all of the 4 threads: validate_thread1, validate_thread2, validate_thread3, validate_thread4 access and modify the shared arrays of "validRow", "validCol" "validSub" and Counter. they all use mutex to make sure that their updates do not interfere with each other.
+Firstly each thread sends a signal of its completion by incrementing (completed_threads), then calling the pthread_cond_signal(&cond), inside the locked mutex section.
+Then, the main function would wait on the condition variable, only when completed_threads is equal to 4 indicating that all 4 threads have been completed.all of the 4 threads: validate_thread1, validate_thread2, validate_thread3, validate_thread4 access and modify the shared arrays of "validRow", "validCol" "validSub" and Counter.
+They all use mutex to make sure that their updates do not interfere with each other.
-the main thread which is the parent thread located in the main function, waits for all validation threads to complete, aggregates the results, and then prints the final validation message. it uses the condition variable to synchronize on the completion of all validation threads.
+The main thread which is the parent thread located in the main function, waits for all validation threads to complete, aggregates the results, and then prints the final validation message.
+It uses the condition variable to synchronize on the completion of all validation threads.

 ## Description of any cases for which your program is not working correctly or how you test your program that makes you believe that works perfectly.

-my code runs as expected, i did not notice any logical or actual errors in my code, though i have noticed something very weird that i wasnt able to fix, which were the warnings i got as follows:
+My code runs as expected.
+I did not notice any logical or actual errors in my code, though I noticed the following warnings:
 ~~~
 mssv.c:29:5: warning: missing initializer for field ‘delay’ of ‘parameters’ [-Wmissing-field-initializers] 29 |     parameters param2 = {3, 5, delay, 2}; // parameters for thread 2